SquirrelCraft/SquirrelPAK-MC18/README.md

 ---
-SquirrelPAK AVP
+SquirrelPAK JMK
 ---

-SquirrelPAK Almost Vanilla PLUS!
+SquirrelPAK Just..
+MeKanism

 For a list of mods check out the Wiki